TOP

 Package Itinerary

-After Wat Prakeo we continue to visit the national symbol of Lao; the scared That Luang Stupa, you will also have the opportunity to take some pictures of the Patuxay Monument, which is well known as Vientiane’s own Arc de Triumph.
-Return to the hotel and free at your leisure before dinner.
-Overnight in Vientiane.
+After Wat Prakeo, we continue to visit Laos’ national symbol, the sacred That Luang Stupa.
+You will also have the opportunity to take photos of the Patuxay Monument, often referred to as Vientiane’s own Arc de Triomphe.

 Accommodation: City Inn Hotel (Deluxe Room)